Updated on March 2, 2023.

 The SaaS pre-launch phase

-Before you launch a SaaS product, take the time to understand your competitors.
-What makes you different?
-What makes you unique?
+Before you launch a SaaS product, you need to take the time to understand your competitors.
+What makes your product different?
+What makes your solution unique?
 Which benefits do you want to highlight when speaking to your customers?
+What pain points does your product solve that other solutions don’t?

 Set KPIs and goals